dghosef/dghosef.github.io/index.md

 ## Hi all
-Joseph here.
+Joseph Tan here.
 I enjoy making computers do cool stuff, playing the piano and guitar, all things soccer, and messing around with my two wonderful dogs.
 I'm currently studying computer science at Stanford University.
 [Here](dghosef.github.io/I-have-not-made-a-resume-yet-but-i-will-soon-and-will-post-it-here) is a link to my resume.

 ## Projects